-- Place roast in slow cooker and add French onion soup, beef broth, root beer, soy sauce, garlic powder, bay leaf, thyme and oregano.
+- Place roast in your slow cooker insert and add French onion soup, beef broth, root beer, soy sauce, garlic powder, bay leaves, thyme and oregano.

 - Cover and cook on low heat for 4 hours.
-Remove roast, place on a cutting board and thinly slice across the grain.
+Carefully remove roast, place on a cutting board and thinly slice across the grain.
 Place sliced meat back in slow cooker.

-- Cover and cook on low for an additional 1-2 hours (until desired tenderness).
-Discard bay leaf.
+- Cover and cook on low for an additional 1 to 2 hours (until desired tenderness).
+Remove and discard bay leaves.

-- Preheat your oven to 375 degrees F. Slice buns and place on a rimmed baking sheet.
-Place sliced beef on buns and top with 2 slices of provolone cheese.
+- Preheat your oven to 375 degrees F. Slice buns and place on a rimmed baking sheet (sliced side up).
+Place sliced beef on one half of each bun and top with 2 slices of provolone cheese.
 Bake until cheese is melted (about 3 minutes).

 - Serve with au jus from slow cooker.**